 NEURAL coding, learning and memory

 I obtained a BE in Electronics and Communication Engineering from the Delhi College of Engineering before moving to the University of Oxford, where I pursued a Master's in Neuroscience as a Clarendon scholar.
 I completed a PhD in Neuroscience at the Wellcome Trust Centre for Neuroimaging, University College London that was funded by a Wellcome Trust Senior Clinical Fellowship award (Cortical Bases of Auditory Perception) to Professor Tim Griffiths.
-My doctoral work focused on understanding the brain bases of auditory segregation as well as the timing of intervals in rhythmic sound sequences using a combination of behavioural and neuroimaging techniques including functional magnetic resonance imaging and magnetoencephalography.
+My doctoral work focused on understanding the brain bases of auditory segregation as well as the timing of intervals in rhythmic sound sequences using a combination of behavioural and neuroimaging techniques including functional magnetic resonance imaging, magnetoencephalography and dynamic causal modelling.

-For my postdoc, I moved to the Ecole Normale Superieure in Paris and worked with Daniel Pressnitzer and Shihab Shamma on a European Research Council funded project examining neural correlates of unsupervised learning and memory in the auditory cortex.
+For my postdoctoral research, I moved to the Ecole Normale Superieure in Paris and worked with Dr. Daniel Pressnitzer and Professor Shihab Shamma on a European Research Council Advanced Grant (Adaptive Auditory Mind) project examining neural correlates of rapid learning and implicit memory in the auditory cortex.

-My current research is funded by a Sir Henry Wellcome Postdoctoral Fellowship and based at the Oxford Auditory Neuroscience Group under the supervision of Andy King.
+My current research is funded by a Sir Henry Wellcome Postdoctoral Fellowship and based at the Oxford Auditory Neuroscience Group led by Professor Andy King.
 I use a combination of behavioural, electrophysiological and computational approaches to understand the neural mechanisms of auditory sequence learning and generalization.